ValentiWorkLearning/Zynq-Design-using-Vivado/lab1.md

   <!--Generate IP Integrator Outputs, the top-level HDL, and start SDK by exporting the hardware.
      -->
-1. In the sources panel, right-click on **system.bd**, and select **Generate Output Products…** and click Generate to generate the Implementation, Simulation and Synthesis files for the design (You can also click on **Generate Block Design** in the Flow Navigator pane to do the same)
+1. In the sources panel, right-click on **design_1.bd**, and select **Generate Output Products…** and click Generate to generate the Implementation, Simulation and Synthesis files for the design (You can also click on **Generate Block Design** in the Flow Navigator pane to do the same)
     <p align="center">
     <img src ="./pics/lab 1/8OP.jpg" width="40%" height="80%"/>
     </p>
     <p align = "center">
     <i> Generating output products </i>
     </p>
-1. Right-click again on system.bd, and select Create **HDL Wrapper…** to generate the top-level VHDL model.
+1. Right-click again on design_1.bd, and select Create **HDL Wrapper…** to generate the top-level VHDL model.
 Leave the Let Vivado manager wrapper and auto-update option selected, and click OK

-    The system_wrapper.vhd file will be created and added to the project.
+    The design_1_wrapper.v file will be created and added to the project.
 Double-click on the file to see the content in the Auxiliary pane.
     <p align="center">
     <img src ="./pics/lab 1/9wrap.JPG" width="40%" height="80%"/>
     </p>